 The most expensive suburb is Point Piper (located near Bondi) where houses fetch a good $30 million each.
 Nearby suburbs Vaucluse, Double Bay and Rose Bay are all well to do suburbs.

-For the cheapest Sydney suburb, as I said before, the further out West you go, the cheaper it will be.
-There are plenty of house shares on Gumtree, Flatshare.com or flatmates.com.au if you fancy making it cheaper to live in a nice area.
+For affordable suburbs, as I said before, the further out West you go, the cheaper it will be.
+There are plenty of house shares on Gumtree, Flatshare.com or flatmates.com.au if you fancy making it cheaper to live in a nice area

 Are there any unsafe areas to rent in Sydney?